Natalia Kapchuk: Other work

 Kapchuk was a leading actress in the TV series Meet the Russians by Fox TV.
 The show was aired on BSkyB in 2013 and then across Europe and America.
 She acted and co-produced a movie of Maeve Murphy "Taking Stock", a "Bonnie and Clyde" inspired contemporary comedy-drama starting Kelly Brook.

 As a philanthropist and an art ambassador of the Parliamentary Society of Arts, Fashion and Sport (UK), Natalia Kapchuk continues to draw attention to important environmental issues affecting the future of the planet.
 She travels extensively around the world, becoming inspired by the beauty of nature, and exploring the environmental challenges and negative impact of industrial activities.
 Kapchuk organizes cleanup actions in the Mediterranean Sea, and collaborates with environmental movements and organizations to preserve nature and save ecosystems around the world.

 In 2011, she appeared on the reality television show Paris Hilton's Dubai BFF, where she was eliminated in episode one and returned as a guest in episode six.

+In 2016 she starred in the item number "Tipsy Hogai" from the Bollywood film Dilliwali Zaalim Girlfriend.